Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/go-sdk.md

     }
     ```

+    **Not getting the expected variant result for your flag?** Make sure your flag [is activated](../guides/getting-started/create-a-flag.md#activate-the-flag), has a [deployment set](../guides/getting-started/create-a-flag.md#add-a-deployment), and has [users allocated](../guides/getting-started/create-a-flag.md#configure-targeting-rules).

 ### Initialize

 The SDK client should be initialized in your server on startup.
 The [deployment key](../general/data-model.md#deployments) argument passed into the `apiKey` parameter must live within the same project that you are sending analytics events to.